jackblandin/research/README.md

 # Research

 ## Description
-Various implementations of existing machine learning and reinforcement learning algorithms.
-These algorithms are meant for personal instructive purposes and should not be used in a production setting.
+Various implementations of existing machine learning, reinforcement learning, and fairness algorithms, as well as supporting experiments.
+These work was completed either (a) for my PhD research (2018-2024), or for my own personal education.

 ## Setup